eric-mahasi/mealmagic/README.md

 # What I Learned

-* How to design and build cross-platform mobile applications
+* How to design and build cross-platform mobile applications using Flutter
+* How to structure large Flutter applications
 * Using Google's Firebase for user authentication
 * Using Google's Firebase as a backend database